Drink: History

 Drinking has been a large part of socialising throughout the centuries.
-In Ancient Greece, a social gathering for the purpose of drinking was known as a symposium, where watered down wine would be drunk.
+In ancient Greece, a social gathering for the purpose of drinking was known as a symposium, where watered down wine would be drunk.
 The purpose of these gatherings could be anything from serious discussions to direct indulgence.
-In Ancient Rome, a similar concept of a convivium took place regularly.
+In ancient Rome, a similar concept of a convivium took place regularly.

 Many early societies considered alcohol a gift from the gods, leading to the creation of gods such as Dionysus.
 Other religions forbid, discourage, or restrict the drinking of alcoholic drinks for various reasons.
 In some regions with a dominant religion the production, sale, and consumption of alcoholic drinks is forbidden to everybody, regardless of religion.

-Toasting is a method of honouring a person or wishing good will by taking a drink.
+Toasting is a method of honoring a person or wishing good will by taking a drink.
 Another tradition is that of the loving cup, at weddings or other celebrations such as sports victories a group will share a drink in a large receptacle, shared by everyone until empty.

 In East Africa and Yemen, coffee was used in native religious ceremonies.
 As these ceremonies conflicted with the beliefs of the Christian church, the Ethiopian Church banned the secular consumption of coffee until the reign of Emperor Menelik II.
 The drink was also banned in Ottoman Turkey during the 17th century for political reasons and was associated with rebellious political activities in Europe.